WASH and Shelter Program Manager

 Design and Planning

-- Contribute to design of new proposals based on sectoral and general knowledge if required.
+- Contribute to the design of new proposals based on sectoral and general knowledge if required in close coordination with the NES WASH and Shelter working groups.

 - Integrate the use of community approaches in the design, implementation, and maintenance of projects.